scalastic/scalastic.github.io/_posts/2021-04-13-install-kubernetes.markdown

 ## Kube State Metrics

-Unlike Metrics Server, `Kube State Metrics` is focused on generating numerous metrics from Kubernetes' object state (e.g. metrics based on deployments, replica sets, pods, etc.).
-It holds an entire snapshot of Kubernetes state in memory and generates new metrics based off of it.
+Unlike **Metrics Server**, `Kube State Metrics` is focused on generating numerous metrics from Kubernetes' object state (e.g. metrics based on deployments, replica sets, pods, etc.).
+For this, it holds an entire snapshot of Kubernetes state in memory and generates new metrics based off of it.

-Having `Kube State Metrics` enables access to these metrics from monitoring systems such as `Prometheus`.
+- Having **Kube State Metrics** enables access to these metrics from monitoring systems such as **Prometheus**, our concerne here.

-To install Kube State Metrics, launch the following:
+- To install **Kube State Metrics**, launch the following:
 {% highlight Zsh %}
 % kubectl apply -f k8s/kube-state-metrics-v2.0.0-rc.1.yaml
 {% endhighlight %}